Astrophotography

 X-terminator, Ron Wodaski's Debloomer Plug-in.

-Check out the Links page as well for
+Check out the Links

 additional tips/resources: Links